Conservation Easement in Ohio: A Guide to Protecting Our Treasured Land

 With that in mind, note that local, state, and federal governments increasingly rely on conservation easements to help them accomplish land, animal, and plant preservation goals.
 Therefore, demonstrating that an easement accomplishes a goal such as protecting a species or maintaining water supply, can avoid an eminent domain proceeding.

-There is no governing rule of thumb, as each eminent domain case is subject to the property in question and the government’s justification for confiscating it.
+There is no governing rule of thumb, as each eminent domain case is subject to the property and the government’s justification for confiscating it.

 Conservation Easement Appraisals